Skip to main content

 • Provide information on specialized fishing techniques.

-What is a Aquatic Resources Education Program (AREP) Fishing Clinic?
+What is an Aquatic Resources Education Program (AREP) Fishing Clinic?

 An AREP clinic consists of an educational component that teaches basic fishing techniques and is usually followed by an opportunity to fish at a nearby pond or lake.
-Clinics are conducted by certified volunteer instructors or ODWC employees.
+Clinics are conducted by ODWC employees.
+These clinics provide an excellent means for clubs, organizations, church groups, and others who care about kids, fishing, or conservation, to give something back.

 • Fish Identification